Summer Start Mentors

 Will there be an information session?

-- As a part of the application process, you will need to attend a required information session.
+- As a part of the application process, you are highly encouraged to attend one information session.
 Potential applicants can join New Student Programs staff for a live information session and panel with past Orientation Leaders and Summer Start Mentors.
 You hear about their experiences and there will be time for applicants to ask their own questions as well.
-Dates are listed above in the application and information session dates section.
-If you’re unable to attend these dates, please email new-students@ncsu.edu for a recording of the Information Session to watch at your convenience.
+Dates are listed above in the important application dates section.

 Can I apply to be both an Orientation Leader and Summer Start Mentor?